advanced-rest-client/raml-to-api/client/README.md

 They can be provided in the request but the API provider will not reject the call if they are not present in the request.
 Basically nothing happens.

 #### Undefined parameters
-If a parameter that is not required has been passed to the request (either to the payload or `queryParameters`) then the API provider **will use them in the request**.
+If a parameter that is not defined in the [RAML] source file has been passed to the request (either to the payload or `queryParameters`) then the API provider **will use them in the request**.
 However a warning will be printed to the console informing that the undefined property has been set.
 API provider can't be sure how's the API react on this parameters and the request may be rejected.
 So if you planing to set parameters that aren't defined in the API spec file then always do error checking.

 ## Authentication